dapoth/rm_fused_lasso/README.md

 3. ``python waf.py install``

 The build step will take a few minutes as a lot of estimations are performed during the cross-validations.
 Once the step is completed, you will find plots and the table of simulation results in the bld directory.
-Also the estimators are stored in the bld directory.
+Also the estimators are stored in the bld directory as pickle files.
+Furthermore there will be a full project documentation as a PDF file and also as an html website with details on the different folders.